seanbaxter/circle/new_whitepaper/README.md

     * Full access to the host environment.
 * Reflection.
     * Simply interleave compile-time control flow with regular declarations.
-* Include introspection keywords.
+* Iintrospection keywords.
     * No runtime cost.
 Introspection gives access to info already maintained by the compiler.
 * Dynamic names.
     * `@()` turns strings and integers into identifiers.
+* Richer parameter packs.
-* Liberate parameter packs from templates.
+    * Parameter packs now separated from templates.
     * Many new extensions return parameter packs.
-    * Subscript template parameter packs with `...[]`.
+    * Subscript template and function parameter packs with `...[]`.
 * Injection from text.
     * `@type_id` - a type from a string
     * `@expression` - an expression from a string